neonevm/neon-evm.docs/docs/faq/neon-brief-faq.md

 ## What next?

 If you still have a question about the Neon EVM that is not answered in the FAQ, please join us on our [Discord server](https://discord.gg/neonevm).
-Our team will be glad to help you.
+Our AI support channel `#ai-support` will answer your questions day or night.
+If the AI is not smart enough, don't worry, our support team will be glad to help you.

 > Discord [invite link](https://discord.com/invite/ApZRBDqYcN)